-Tobacco smoking is the most important cause of COPD in susceptible individuals in the United States.
+Tobacco smoking is the most important cause of COPD in susceptible subjects in the United States.
 Therefore, studying a population with higher tobacco use should be more efficient to find undiagnosed patients with COPD than screening a general population.
-The criteria for lung cancer screening requires participants to be current or former smokers, with an age and smoking history where it is likely that individuals susceptible to cigarette smoke would have obstruction to airflow and symptomatic COPD.
-This may help explain why our study had a higher sensitivity (82%) compared to the 42% reported by Martinez et al in the primary care setting.
-12 Our population had a 100% history of tobacco use with a minimum 30-pack-year history compared to 42% reporting ever using tobacco in the study by Martinez et al.
+The criteria for lung cancer screening requires participants to be current or former smokers, with an age and smoking history where it is likely that susceptible individuals to cigarette smoke would have obstruction to airflow and symptomatic COPD.
+This may help explain why our study had a higher sensitivity (82%) compared to the 42% reported by Martinez et al. in the primary care setting 12.
+Our population had 100% history of tobacco use with a minimum of 30 pack/year history compared to 42% reporting ever using tobacco in the study by Martinez et al.

-Another important finding in this pilot study is the potential use of the presence of emphysema as assessed by CT scans in helping select individuals likely to have COPD.
-This finding could positively impact the implementation of screening tools in CTLS programs, where performance of a peak flow measurement could be difficult due to reduced resources and lack of personnel able to perform the PEF measurement.
-A CAPTURE questionnaire could be provided to all participants, and those with 2 or more positive questions and presence of emphysema on the CT could be referred to pulmonary function testing.
-The presence of emphysema coupled with a CAPTURE questionnaire score of 2-4, has a similar sensitivity and specificity than the use of the CAPTURE tool alone, with a nonstatistical different AUC.
-This selection process would also reduce the number of participants in a CTLS program who need to perform a pulmonary function test.
+Another important finding in this pilot study, is the potential use of presence of emphysema as assessed by CT scan, in helping select individuals likely to have COPD.
+This finding could positively impact on the implementation of screening tools in CTLS programs, where performance of a peak flow measurement could be difficult due to reduced resources and lack of personnel able to perform the PEF measurement.
+A CAPTURE questionnaire could be provided to all participants and those with two or more positive questions and presence of emphysema on the CT could be referred to pulmonary function testing.
+The presence of emphysema coupled with the CAPTURE questionnaire score of 2-4, has a similar sensitivity and specificity than the use of CAPTURE tool, with a non-statistical different AUC.
+This selection process would also reduce the number of participants in a CTLS program that need to perform a pulmonary function test.
 As we previously showed, the presence of emphysema should be part of the standard CTLS report.
-Its presence has been associated with an increased risk of COPD-related hospitalizations.20 This information is also in line with the Lancet Commission on COPD that suggests to move beyond the reliance on spirometry to identify patients with obstructive lung disease.21 positively affect tobacco cessation.22 We can speculate that an additional benefit of finding COPD patients in a CTLS program is to advise them of their higher likelihood of developing lung cancer in the future.
-As previously reported by de Torres et al, patients with a COPD diagnosis and evidence of emphysema have up to 3.5 times higher risk of developing lung cancer23-25 than individuals without those findings, particularly among women and those with milder obstructive disease.
+Its presence has been associated with increased risk of COPD related hospitalization20.
+This information is also in line with the Lancet Commission on COPD that suggest to move beyond the reliance on spirometry to identify patients with obstructive lung disease.21

+The diagnosis of COPD has also been shown to positively affect tobacco cessation 22.
+We can speculate that an additional benefit of finding COPD patients in a CTLS program is to advise them of their higher likelihood of developing lung cancer in the future.
+As previously reported by de Torres et al, patients with COPD diagnosis and evidence of emphysema have up to 3.5 higher risk of developing lung cancer23-25 than subjects without those findings, particularly among women and those with milder obstructive disease.